Megumi-X/BodyGen/README.md

     <br>
 <p>

-Please refer to this [webpage](https://genesisorigin.github.io) for more visualization results.
+Please refer to this [website](https://genesisorigin.github.io) for more visualization results.
+If you want to visualize the pretrained models, please refer to the following section.

 ### Pretrained Models
 We also provide pretrained models in `BodyGen/pretrained_models` for visualization.